Marketing infant formula in Australia

 • give financial incentives to sales staff or health workers for selling or promoting formula.

-The agreement is Australia’s response to the World Health Organization’s International Code of Marketing of Breast-milk Substitutes.
+The agreement was Australia’s response to the World Health Organization’s International Code of Marketing of Breast-milk Substitutes.

 • ensure safe and adequate nutrition for babies